pmem/pmdk/doc/libpmem2/libpmem2.7.md

 run-time assertions.

-A second version of **libpmem2**, accessed when a program uses the libraries under _DEBUGLIBPATH(), contains run-time assertions and trace points.
-The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to _LDLIBPATH().
+A second version of **libpmem2**, accessed when a program uses the libraries under **/usr/lib/pmdk_debug**, contains run-time assertions and trace points.
+The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to **/usr/lib/pmdk_debug** or **/usr/lib64/pmdk_debug**, as appropriate.
 Debugging output is controlled using the following environment variables.
 These variables have no effect on the non-debug version of the library.

 + **PMEM2_LOG_LEVEL**